 Grab some tomaters, four to be exact, preferably the Roma variety.
 Cut them right in half, and just scoop out all that water-y flesh.
-(This is a personal preference, but I do think it makes a difference… the tomato-fleshy stuff always makes salads a little goopy.
+This is a personal preference, but I think it makes a bit of a difference… the tomato-fleshy stuff always makes salads a little goopy.
 Wow, I’m being super descriptive for y’all tonight, huh?
-Just know that in my quais-professional opinion, you should scoop it out and just toss it.
-It makes it better, I promise.)
+Just know that in my quais-professional opinion, you should scoop it out and toss it.
+It makes it better, I promise.

 Now that we’ve got the tomato situation outta the way, gather your other ingredients:

 - One half Small Red Onion, Diced (if it’s a large red onion you’ve gotta use only 1/4 of it- too much, and it could take over the whole salad)